Apple University: Courses

-Some of the courses teach case studies about important business decisions that Apple made.
+Some courses teach case studies about important business decisions that Apple made.
 These strategic decisions include the one to make the iPod and its iTunes software compatible with Microsoft's Windows system.
-This was a topic of fierce debate internally at Apple with Steve Jobs strongly opposing the notion of sharing the iPod with Windows.
+This was a topic of fierce debate internally at Apple, with Steve Jobs strongly opposing the notion of sharing the iPod with Windows.
 Jobs eventually gave in to his lieutenants.
 It turned out that opening the iPod to Windows users led to explosive growth of the music player and the iTunes Store, and this in turn would later be critical to the success of the iPhone.